 Korowai-Torlesse Tussocklands Park is a conservation area about one hour’s drive from Christchurch.
 There’s fairly easy access to some of the peaks in the park from Porters Pass, which rises to 939m of elevation.
 One of the easiest peaks to reach is the oddly named Trig M (1,251m), and the views from the summit are excellent, taking in various mountain ranges and adjacent Lake Lyndon .

-The shortest route to the top is from Starvation Gully, and might take a couple of hours return.
-If that’s a bit short then try the Coach Stream Track, which will take closer to 3 hours return.
+The shortest route to the top is from Starvation Gully, and takes roughly 2.5-3 hours return.
+If that’s a bit short then try the Coach Stream Track, which will take closer to 4 hours return.
 There’s a bit more variety on this route, and good views towards the Canterbury Plains earlier on in the walk.
 A great views to effort ratio whichever route you choose, and not far from Christchurch if you are based there.

 Track notes at the end.